thevalencyproject/valency-core/README.md

 ## Onion Routing

 ## AES Symmetric Encryption
 The AES-Encryption algorithm is used to encrypt and decrypt data using a single key.
-This framework allows for use of 128bit, 192bit, or 256bit AES-Encryption. <br>
+This framework allows for use of 128bit, 192bit, or 256bit AES-Encryption.
+The public functions allow for the input and output of either char vector's or strings (char vector step-by-step shown for encryption, and string step-by-step shown for decryption).<br>
-**Note:** This implementation of AES is in VERY early stages of development, and I would not advise ANYBODY to use this for purposes where security and efficiency is required.

 <br>